Arachni/arachni/README.md

 Thus, you'll only be limited by the responsivenes of the server under audit and your available bandwidth.

-Note: Despite the fact that Arachni is mostly targeted towards web application security, it can easily be used for general purpose scaping, data-mining, etc with the addition of custom modules.
+Note: Despite the fact that Arachni is mostly targeted towards web application security, it can easily be used for general purpose scraping, data-mining, etc with the addition of custom modules.

 {Arachni} offers: